Where does our funding go?

 This chart compares the application approval rates by fund and the applicant organisation’s leadership.

-As part of our commitment to anti-racism we are seeking to increase the proportion of applications from led by’ organisations, for instance by raising awareness of our funding opportunities and improving the accessibility of our application processes.
+As part of our commitment to anti-racism, we are seeking to increase the proportion of applications from led by’ organisations, for instance by raising awareness of our funding opportunities and improving the accessibility of our application processes.
+The percentage of all applications received from led by’ organisations increased from 10% to 15%.

 Related content